 Reducing the risk as much as possible.

+You have to know exactly how to understand the dangers and minimize the risk of course, but that is what this article can help you with.
 There are many ways in which you can do this.
-Research is one of the biggest weapons in your arsenal of course, being aware of the dangers and how to avoid them, or knowing how to deal with them if things do go wrong is one of the best things you can do to prepare.
-To find out more, read here.
+Research is one of the biggest weapons in your arsenal, being aware of the dangers and how to avoid them, or knowing how to deal with them if things do go wrong is one of the best things you can do to prepare.
+To read how to do this in much greater detail, read here.

 Apart from that there are a number of tips and tricks any woman can use when out on the road to reduce the risk of anything negative happening to them and to keep themselves safe.